18F/unit-testing-node/_pages/testing-system-integration.md

 startup; otherwise `hubot` would start an interactive session.

 As you can see, in the root directory of your repository, `hubot` didn't find any scripts to load.
-In your `exercise` directory, however`, it found your application and loaded it successfully.
+In your `exercise` directory, however, it found your application and loaded it successfully.
 (Don't forget to `cd ..` to return to the root directory of the repository!)